 e.
-If the complaint is new and made directly to the RA or assigned staff, refer the complaint back to the CRM/SW and follow steps 1,2 and 3 above.
-Only enter information into the Complaint Log if it is necessary for further action to be taken by Central Office.
+If the complaint is new and made directly to the RA or assigned staff, refer the complaint back to the enter information into the Complaint Log if it is necessary for further action to be taken by Central Office.